kmaliszewski9/readl/README.md

 - See a sanitized, formatted preview; text is auto-extracted for TTS.
 When input is HTML or a website URL, the app attempts to parse the page using a Reader Mode extractor (Mozilla Readability) to focus on the main article content.
 If Reader Mode fails, it falls back to sanitized full-page text.
 - When token-level alignment is available, the preview highlights each spoken word in sync with playback (requires a browser engine with the CSS Highlight API, e.g. Chromium 105+).

+## Architecture

+The Kokoro runtime lives in the sibling `kokoro.js` package.
+We build it with Rollup/TypeScript and install it into the Electron app via a local `file:` dependency, so the main process can `require('kokoro-js')` and execute ONNX directly inside Node.
+The renderer only talks to the main process over IPC, keeping audio buffers off the UI thread.
+This replaces the previous `python_service/app.py` WebSocket hop; the Python folder is still present for archival/reference experiments, but it is no longer part of the default desktop flow.

 ## Prerequisites

 - macOS (Apple Silicon supported)